-- 4.21 At the start of each meeting the chairperson is to make a statement informing those in attendance that the meeting is being webcast and that those in attendance should refrain from making any defamatory statements.
-Council accepts no responsibility for any defamatory statements made. - 4.22 The Chief Executive Officer will give notice that a meeting is to be webcast in the meeting agenda and by place signage in the meeting rooms and by any other means as required in relation to section 18 of the Privacy and Personal Information Protection Act 1998. - 4.23 Written transcripts of proceedings will not be available. - 4.24 The webcasts and recordings of proceedings are not an official record of the meeting nor do they convey the official Minutes of a Council meeting or the position of Council.
-Recordings are not to be used except in accordance with this Code. - 4.25 Webcasts and webcast recordings are protected by copyright and owned by Wollondilly Shire Council.
+- 5.33 Each meeting of the council or a committee of the council is to be recorded by means of an audiovisual device. - 5.34 At the start of each meeting of the council or a committee of the council, the chairperson must inform the persons attending the meeting that: - (a) the meeting is being livestreamed, recorded and made publically available on the council's website, and - (b) persons attending the meeting should refrain from making any defamatory statements.
+Council accepts no responsibility for any defamatory statements made. - 5.35 The Chief Executive Officer will give notice that a meeting is to be webcast in the meeting agenda. - 5.36 Written transcripts of proceedings will not be available. - 5.37 The webcasts and recordings of proceedings are not an official record of the meeting nor do they convey the official Minutes of a Council meeting or the position of Council.
+Recordings are not to be used except in accordance with this Code. - 5.38 Webcasts and webcast recordings are protected by copyright and owned by Wollondilly Shire Council.
 No part of the proceedings of a meeting of the Council may be recorded, copied or made available to others without the authority of the Council however councillors may use unedited extracts of the webcast recordings for the purposes of engaging with the community and informing them of their actions.
-Photography at Meetings of Council will generally be permitted with the authority of the Council. - 4.26 Any person who fails to cease recording the meeting when requested, may be expelled from the meeting as provided by section 10(2)(a) or (b) of the Act. - 4.27 If a person fails to leave the place where a meeting of the council is being held immediately after they have been expelled, a police officer, or any person authorised for the purpose by the council or person presiding, may, by using only such force as is necessary, remove the person from that place and, if necessary, restrain the person from re-entering that place for the remainder of the meeting. - 4.28 A recording of each meeting of the council and committee of the council is to be retained on the council's website for 8 years.
-Recordings of meetings may be disposed of in accordance with the State Records Act 1998.
+Photography at Meetings of Council will generally be permitted with the authority of the Council. - 5.39 Any person who fails to cease recording the meeting when requested, may be expelled from the meeting as provided by section 10(2)(a) or (b) of the Act. - 5.40 If a person fails to leave the place where a meeting of the council is being held immediately after they have been expelled, a police officer, or any person authorised for the purpose by the council or person presiding, may, by using only such force as is necessary, remove the person from that place and, if necessary, restrain the person from re-entering that place for the remainder of the meeting.